-Before the circuit court, petitioner argued that respondent's statutory and due process rights are not implicated when a blood sample is destroyed prior to testing because the officer requested that respondent provide a blood sample for testing and respondent simply acquiesced to provide the sample.
-However, the court, referencing this Court's decisions in Reed v.
+respondent provide a blood sample for testing and respondent simply acquiesced to provide the sample.
+However, the circuit court, referencing this Court's decisions in Reed v.
 Hall, 235 W. Va.
 322, 773 S.E.2d 666 (2015), and Reed v.
 Divita, No. 14-1018, 2015 WL 5514209 (W. Va.
 Sept.
-15, 2018) (memorandum decision), found that determination of a violation of respondent's statutory and due process rights was not "limited to a simple determination regarding who requested the blood draw."
-The court reasoned that the "impetus upon the driver to request a blood draw will occur if they acquiesce."
-In conclusion the court found that in accord with Hall and Divita, respondent's due process and statutory rights were violated regardless of whether he requested the blood test because his "right to have his blood sample independently tested was withheld."
-It is from the circuit court's April 28, 2020, order that petitioner now appeals.
+15, 2018) (memorandum decision), found that the determination of a violation of respondent's statutory and due process rights was not "limited to a simple determination regarding who requested the blood draw."
+The court reasoned that the "impetus upon the driver to request a blood draw is removed where, as in this case, the driver has been assured by the officer that a blood draw will occur if they acquiesce."
+The court concluded that in accord with Hall and Divita, respondent's due process and statutory rights were violated regardless of whether she requested the blood test because her right to have her blood sample independently tested was withheld.
+It is from the circuit court's September 9, 2020, order that petitioner now appeals.

 In Frazier v.
 Fouch, 244 W. Va.
-347, 853 S.E.2d 587 (2020), we reiterated the standard of review to govern this matter.
+347, 853 S.E.2d 587 (2020), we reiterated the standard of review that governs this matter.